Tanzeebul-Tamim/Assignment-Compiler/README.md

       You’ll be then asked to input your name.
 The program automatically corrects improper naming conventions.
 For example, if you enter something like `tANzEEBuL       tAMiM    `, it will be converted to the proper format: `Tanzeebul Tamim`.

     - **_Enter the File Extension_:** <br>
-      The program requires you to specify the desired file extension (e.g., `java`, `py`, `cpp`) to filter out unsupported or irrelevant files.
+      Requires you to specify the desired file extension (e.g., `java`, `py`, `cpp`) to filter out unsupported or irrelevant files.
 It validates your input to ensure it matches one of the supported extensions and rejects any invalid or unsupported file types.

     - **_Enter the Path to Your Assignment Folder_:** <br>
-      The program requires the folder path where your assignment files are stored.
+      Requires the folder path where your assignment files are stored.
 You can copy the file path directly from your file explorer:

       <h4><i>Windows:</i></h4>
       <img align=center src="./public/windows-copy-path.jpg" alt="Windows Screenshot" width="500px">